About

 Factories

-Another way of thinking about a factory is a dependent type, as will be discussed later.
+Another way of thinking about a factory is as a dependent type, as will be discussed later.

 factory